-The Riverside neighbourhood is subject to Off-Site Levies. for the arterial roadway networks, water, wastewater, and stormwater management facilities.
-Off-Site Levies will be calculated, assessed, and collected at execution of a the time of subdivision or upon execution of Development Agreement, in accordance with Council policies and approved bylaw.
+The Riverside neighbourhood is subject to Off-Site Levies.
+Off-Site Levies will be calculated, assessed, and collected at the time of subdivision or upon execution of Development Agreement, in accordance with Council policies and approved bylaw.

 Should a subdivision or Development Agreement not be part of the development process, levies will then be collected at the time of Development Permit.